riscvarchive/risc-v-getting-started-guide/source/zephyr-hifive1.rst

 Compiling an example
 --------------------

-Create a build directory and run the following commands:
+Create a build directory (we will use ``build-example`` here) and compile an example binary inside it with the following commands:

 .. code-block:: bash